The Bankrate promise

 If you’re asked to provide money up front in exchange for a loan, move on.
 This is a sign of a scam.
 Additionally, if a lender will not provide information about all of the fees associated with the loan, consider it a warning sign that that the lender may not be on the up and up.

 Why no-credit-check loans are a bad idea

-While no-credit-check loans may seem like a great option, some of them, like payday and car title loans, should be avoided at all costs.
-Their exorbitant interest rates lead to high payments, which can steer you into a cycle of debt and wreak havoc on your credit.
+While no-credit-check loans may seem like a great option, some of them — like payday and car title loans — should be approached with caution.
+Exorbitant interest rates lead to high payments, which can steer you into a cycle of debt that can negatively impact your credit.
 Some lenders also tack on additional fees that make it even harder to put your finances in order.